-ODFW staff participated in the STAT for the federal lingcod stock assessment.
-Staff provided data and advice on modeling decisions.
-Major model development is planned for spring 2021.
-Additionally, ODFW staff provided substantial coordination and logistical support to aging efforts for lingcod in 2020 and continuing into 2021.
-Commercial lingcod samples were sent to be aged at WDFW in 2020, and recreational lingcod samples were mounted and sent to NWFSC for aging in late 2020 and will continue into 2021.
+ODFW staff participated in the STAT for the federal Lingcod (Ophiodon elongates) stock assessment and a full co-author on the assessment for the northern lingcod stock (Taylor et al. 2021).
+Staff provided data, advice on modeling decisions and contributed analyses to the final assessment.
+Additionally, ODFW staff provided substantial coordination and logistical support to aging efforts for lingcod in both 2020 and 2021.
+Commercial lingcod samples were aged at WDFW in 2020, and recreational lingcod samples were mounted and sent to NWFSC for aging in late 2020 and 2021.
+ODFW staff also participated in the STAR panel review for the two lingcod assessments in the summer of 2021.

-Contact: Alison Whitman (alison.d.whitman@state.or.us)
+Contact: Alison Whitman (alison.d.whitman@odfw.oregon.gov)